Position: Adversarial ML for LLMs Is Not Making Any Progress: Case Studies

 \paragraph{Attacks can come from multiple training stages and are hard to optimize over.} Traditional machine learning models had a single training stage on the entire dataset.
 However, LLMs are first pre-trained and then fine-tuned on (curated) data to turn them into helpful and harmless chatbots~\citep{bai2022training}.
 These different training stages have different properties, may enable different attacks, and can overwrite poisoning in previous stages~\citep{anwar2024foundational,zhang2024persistent}.
 Also, in LLMs there is no longer a good notion of what constitutes an effective poison nor we can optimize over them~\citep{goldblum2022dataset}.

 \paragraph{Experiments with leading models are computationally infeasible.} Rigorous evaluation of backdoor attacks traditionally requires training models from scratch to understand both the effects of poisoned data and to establish clean baselines.
 However, this becomes infeasible for LLMs, where a single training run can cost millions of dollars~\citep{anwar2024foundational,zhang2024persistent}.
-The inability to perform comprehensive ablation studies or establish proper baselines makes it challenging to draw reliable conclusions.